raspberrypilearning/people-in-space-indicator/worksheet.md

     That's it!

-1. Looking back and the commands used, putting it all together, the following code was required to retrieve the number of people in space:
+1. Looking back at the commands used and putting it all together, the following code was required to retrieve the number of people in space:

     ```python
     import requests